Cheshire-Labs/orca/README.md

 Scripting is necessary in lab automation for situations involving fine control over the process.

 - Orca scripts are written in python.
-- All scripts need must implement from one of the abstract base classes listed in script types below.
+- All scripts must implement from one of the abstract base classes listed in script types below.
 - Multiple scripts can be included in a single file.
 - Scripts are referenced within the workflow configuration as described in [Scripting Section](#scripting-section)